Countries and regions

 EU and Central Africa

-The interim Economic Partnership Agreement between the EU and Cameroon - signed in 2009 - encompasses duty and quota-free EU access for all goods from Cameron and a gradual removal of duties and quotas during the period 2010-2025 on up to 80% of EU exports to Cameroon.
+The EU and Cameroon concluded negotiations on an interim Economic Partnership Agreement in 2007.
+The agreement was approved by the European Parliament in June 2013 and ratified by Cameroon in July 2014.
+This agreement provides duty-free, quota-free EU access for all goods from Cameroon and a gradual removal of duties and quotas over 15 years on 80% of EU exports to Cameroon.
 Besides trade in goods, the interim agreement also covers aid for trade, institutional issues, and dispute settlement.
-It also includes rendez-vous clauses on other Economic Partnership Agreement subjects.
-The beginning of the liberalization process started on 1 January 2010.
+It also includes "rendezvous" clauses providing for further negotiations on other trade-related issues such as competition policy, intellectual property, etc.

-Gabon and Congo have not yet signed an Economic Partnership Agreement.
-They trade with the EU under the EU's Generalised Scheme of Preferences scheme.
-As an upper-middle income country (according to the World Bank classification), Gabon not be eligible for the new Generalized System of Preferences scheme as of 1 January 2014.
+Gabon and Congo (Brazzaville) have not yet signed an Economic Partnership Agreement.
+Congo trades with the EU under the EU's Generalised Scheme of Preferences.
+As upper-middle income country (according to the World Bank classification), Gabon is no longer eligible for the new Generalised Scheme of Preferences scheme as of 1 January 2014.

-As Least Developed Countries Chad, the Central African Republic, the Democratic Republic of Congo, São Tomé and Equatorial Guinea all benefit from duty and quota-free EU access under the EU's "Everything but Arms" scheme.
+As Least-Developed Countries, Chad, the Central African Republic, the Democratic Republic of Congo, São Tomé and Equatorial Guinea all benefit from duty-free, quota-free EU access under the EU's "Everything but Arms" scheme.

 Economic Partnership Agreements set out to help African Caribbean and Pacific (ACP) countries to improve their trade